davidabutler92/word-puzzle/README.md

 #### By _**{David Butler}**_

 ## Description
 #### Create a website that uses a method to replace vowels in a string with the dash symbol "-" to create a word puzzle to solve.
-Hide the original string when you show the resulting word puzzle, so that another person can try and guess it.
+Hide the original string when you show the resulting word puzzle, so that another person can try and guess it..

 ## Setup/Installation Requirements
 * Make a new directory to clone the repo in.